Edit

 • Avoid unsupported VM operations on the Azure Arc resource bridge VM:

-• Backup and restore of the resource bridge isn't supported and will impact the connectivity between vCenter and Azure if attempted.
+• Backup and restore of the resource bridge isn't supported and affects the connectivity between vCenter and Azure if attempted.

-• Network migration of the resource bridge isn't supported as it may involve changing the resource bridge VM’s virtual network or subnet, reassigning the VM’s IP address or network interfaces.
+• Network migration of the resource bridge isn't supported as it might involve changing the resource bridge VM’s virtual network or subnet, reassigning the VM’s IP address, or network interfaces.

-Update the vSphere account credentials (using a new password or a new vSphere account after onboarding)
+Update the vSphere account credentials (use a new password or a new vSphere account after onboarding)

-Azure Arc-enabled VMware vSphere uses the vSphere account credentials you provided during the onboarding to communicate with your vCenter server.
-These credentials are only persisted locally on the Arc resource bridge VM.
+Azure Arc-enabled VMware vSphere uses the vSphere account credentials you provide during onboarding to communicate with your vCenter server.
+The Arc resource bridge VM persists these credentials only locally.

 As part of your security practices, you might need to rotate credentials for your vCenter accounts.
-As credentials are rotated, you must also update the credentials provided to Azure Arc to ensure the functioning of Azure Arc-enabled VMware vSphere.
-You can also use the same steps in case you need to use a different vSphere account after onboarding.
-You must ensure the new account also has all the required vSphere permissions.
+As you rotate credentials, update the credentials you provide to Azure Arc to ensure Azure Arc-enabled VMware vSphere continues functioning.
+You can also use the same steps if you need to use a different vSphere account after onboarding.
+Make sure the new account has all the required vSphere permissions.

-There are two different sets of credentials stored on the Arc resource bridge.
+The Arc resource bridge stores two different sets of credentials.
 You can use the same account credentials for both.

-Update the credentials of the account for Arc resource bridge
+Update the credentials for the account for Arc resource bridge

-To update the credentials of the account for Arc resource bridge, run the following Azure CLI commands.
-Run the commands from a workstation that can access cluster configuration IP address of the Arc resource bridge locally:
+Run the following Azure CLI commands to update the credentials for the account for Arc resource bridge.
+Run the commands from a workstation that can access the cluster configuration IP address of the Arc resource bridge locally:

 az account set -s <subscription id>